bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### Per-instance state[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#embedding_per-instance-state)

-Node.js has a concept of a "Node.js instance”, that is commonly being referred to as `node::Environment`.
+Node.js has a concept of a "Node.js instance", that is commonly being referred to as `node::Environment`.
 Each `node::Environment` is associated with:

 -   Exactly one `v8::Isolate`, i.e. one JS Engine instance,
 -   Exactly one `uv_loop_t`, i.e. one event loop, and